youssef-el-atmani/Full-Stack-Open/part-0/0.4_new-note-diagram/newNoteDiagram.md

     server-->>browser: Order the browser to perform new HTTP GET to /exampleapp/notes location deactivate server

+    Note right of browser: ---The Bottom diagram is identical to when loading the note page for the first time---

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server
     server-->>browser: HTML document